byrcyb/pre-hackathon-course/chapters/chapter3.md

 ---
 title: '3.
 Hackathon Day'
 description:
-  'This chapter will provide you with all the information you need to know to participate in the Callysto hackathon.'
+  'This chapter will provide you with all the information you need to know to participate in a Callysto hackathon.'
 prev: /chapter2
-next: /chapter1
+next: /chapter4
 type: chapter
 id: 3
 ---